c0deLab/URBAN5/README.md

 &nbsp;
 ## Using the Demo App

 The demo can be accessed [online](https://c0delab.github.io/URBAN5/) or run locally.
-It can be controlled through the replicas of the original control pad and touch interaction or with a mouse and keyboard hot keys in the browser.

 ### Hot Key Controls (Browser)

+The online demo uses mouse and keyboard instead of touch interaction and external control pad.

 #### Switch Mode: